SATXtoday City Guide Play Banner

 San Antonio Zoo, 3903 N. Saint Mary’s St.

-Our local zoo offers a variety of children’s educational programming including Kids Wild Night Out, Will Smith Zoo School, Scout Workshops, and Zoo Camp.
-While at the zoo, kids can experience the zoo train, the Kiddie Park, Kronkosky Tiny Tot Nature Spot, and more.
+Children’s educational programming at our local zoo includes Kids Wild Night Out, Will Smith Zoo School, Scout Workshops, and Zoo Camp.
+While at the facility, kids can experience the zoo train, the Kiddie Park, Kronkosky Tiny Tot Nature Spot, and more.

 San Antonio Aquarium, 6320 Bandera Rd.

-Since 2014, the city’s only aquarium gives kids the opportunity to learn about thousands of species and exhibits that feature tropical fish, sharks, reptiles, and more.
-Kids will remember Animal Encounters and Mermaids at the aquarium.
+Since 2014, the city’s only aquarium has given kids the opportunity to learn about thousands of species and exhibits that feature tropical fish, sharks, reptiles, and beyond.
+Kids will remember Animal Encounters and Mermaids at the Aquarium.

 Foodie families